Widen/tap-rest-api-msdk/README.md

   authorization flow.
 - `oauth_extras`: optional: A object of Key/Value pairs for additional oauth config parameters which may be required by the authorization server.
 Example: { "resource": "https://analysis.windows.net/powerbi/api" }.
+- `oauth_expiration_secs`: optional: Used for OAuth2 authentication method.
+This optional setting is a timer for the expiration of a token in seconds.
+If not set the OAuth will use the default expiration set in the token by the authorization server.

 ## Pagination
 API Pagination is a complex topic as there is no real single standard, and many different implementations.
 Unless options are provided, both the request and results style type default to the `default`, which is the pagination style originally implemented.